gem/sidd/README.txt

 DEPENDENCIES
 ------------

-Quantum GIS 1.7 or later
+Quantum GIS 1.8
 	Internally, SIDD makes heavy use of Quantum GIS python library for GIS analysis

-the following should be part of the Quantum GIS 1.7 installation
+the following should be part of the Quantum GIS 1.8 installation
-	- Python 2.7
+	- Python 2.7.x
-	- PyQT 4.8
+	- PyQT 4.8.x
-	- OSGeo GDAL/OGR '1.9.0'
+	- OSGeo GDAL/OGR '1.9.x'

 INSTALLATION
 ------------